Internal Linking for SEO: A Practical Guide with Best Practices

 What are internal links?

-An internal link is a hyperlink that connects one page on your website to another page within the same site.
+An internal link is a hyperlink that connects one page to another page on the same site.
 These links are especially important for both users and search engines, as they greatly impact website navigation and information architecture.
 When a user clicks on an internal link, they can easily jump between different sections of your website, such as pages or articles.
 From the perspective of search engines, internal links play a crucial role in discovering and indexing various pages on your website.

 Internal links vs external links